Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 Several things you will need to be aware of before using this solution:

-1) Only errors for workflow runs with a failure date greater that the start date if the WeJob will be reported.
+1. Only errors for workflow runs with a failure date greater that the start date if the WeJob will be reported.
-2) The Free and Shared plans don’t include the Always On feature.
+2. The Free and Shared plans don’t include the Always On feature.
 This may result in the Webjob being unloaded. https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure/
-3) The Webjob only keeps track of custom events and therefore not summiting any other type of WebJob related diagnostic information.
+3. The Webjob only keeps track of custom events and therefore not summiting any other type of WebJob related diagnostic information.
-4) Not a real-time solution
+4. Logging is not real-time